-Defining what value you are able to deliver to consumers is the key to startup success.
+Defining what value you can deliver to consumers is the key to startup success.

-A value proposition is a promise you give your clients to deliver value they need.
-The proposition states the applicability of your product (or service), explains how your product can solve a problem and how it benefits consumers.
-Present value from a broadly defined standpoint.
+A value proposition is a promise you give your clients to deliver the value they need.
+The proposition states the applicability of your product (or service), explains how your product can solve a problem and how it benefits consumers — present value from a broadly defined standpoint.

 - Point out your idea and your client’s needs.
 Start with a single phrase that describes your business.
 Your main goal is to answer the question: what value are you going to create for consumers?

 - The next step you should define your target customer.
-You should sell to a right person.
+You should sell it to the right person.
 Describe a customer you aim and create for.
 What type of customer (people or companies) would benefit from your solution?